adobe-research/openflam/README.md

 The pretrained checkpoints can be found [here](https://huggingface.co/kechenadobe/OpenFLAM/blob/main/open_flam_oct17.pth).

 OpenFLAM automatically handles the downloading of the checkpoint.
-Please refer to the previous section for more details.
+Please, refer to the previous section for more details.

 ## Datasets